Ben Wells (gridiron football)

-Ben Wells (born January 9, 1989) is an American former professional football defensive back.
+Ben Wells (born January 9, 1989) is an American former professional football defensive back who played for the Montreal Alouettes of the Canadian Football League (CFL) and the Arizona Rattlers of the Arena Football League (AFL).
 He played college football at the University of Texas at Austin and Stephen F. Austin State University.
-Wells was a member of the Washington Redskins, Montreal Alouettes and Arizona Rattlers.

 Early life

 Wells participated in football, basketball and track and field at Ozen High School in Beaumont, Texas.
 He was named first-team 4A all-state by the Associated Press and Texas Sports Writers Association his senior year.
 He played in the 2007 Offense-Defense All-American Bowl.
 He also earned first-team 22-4A all-district and first-team All-Greater Houston honors as a junior.
 Wells started his prep career as a wide receiver before switching to defense his junior year.
 He was the #88 ranked player nationally by Rivals.com in 2007.

 College career

 Wells played for the Texas Longhorns from 2008 to 2009.
 He was redshirted in 2007.
 He transferred to Stephen F. Austin State University and played for the Stephen F. Austin Lumberjacks from 2010 to 2011.
+Wells was also selected to play in the NFLPA Collegiate Bowl for top seniors in football.